 - The personal information that we collect to fulfil individual employment contracts with our employees is processed under contract.
 The personal information of applicants is processed under Legitimate Interest.

 How long we keep your data for

 We keep your personal information in line with our data retention policy.
-In certain circumstances we have a statutory obligation to keep your personal information for a set period of time for example financial information (normally 6-7 years) for financial auditing purposes.
+In certain circumstances we have a statutory obligation to keep your personal information for a set period of time for example financial information (normally six to seven years) for financial auditing purposes.